Regulation

 Advocating for effective, principle-based regulation

-The federal and provincial governments regulate the P&C insurance industry.
-The provincial governments regulate market conduct, and the federal Office of the Superintendent of Financial Institutions (OSFI) is the industry’s primary prudential (solvency) regulator.
+The federal and provincial governments regulate the P&C insurance industry, which is composed of the companies that insure homes, vehicles and businesses.
+The provincial governments regulate market conduct, and the federal government’s Office of the Superintendent of Financial Institutions (OSFI) is the industry’s primary prudential (solvency) regulator.

 While it is impossible to pinpoint the exact costs associated with regulatory compliance by the industry, it’s estimated that they are in the hundreds of millions of dollars.